H-deep/Trans-SVSR/README.md

 `python3 create_test_dataset_nama_lfo.py`

 Please change the path accorfing to NAMA3D or LFO3D datasets.
+Nama3D [1] and LFO3D [2] need to be downloaded from their references and put in the /data/raw_test/ directory first.

 ## Start testing ##